prashant-italiya/Slider-Captcha-Automation/README.md

 ## Configuration

 The script uses predefined positions for the captcha elements.
+These positions are calibrated for the test environment at [Slider Captcha Demo](https://codepen.io/piyushpd139/full/NWbdgwB).
 Update these positions based on your screen resolution:

 ```python
 refresh_button_position = (2137, 712)      # Position of refresh button